engnaman7752/EDUPay/README.md

 Login Student: POST /api/auth/login (use student name/mobile, get JWT token)

-Access Student Data (as Student): GET /api/student/fees, GET /api/student/payments/history (use student JWT)
+Access Student Data (as Student): GET /api/student/fees (use student JWT)

 Record Cash Payment (as Admin): POST /api/admin/fees/cash-deposit (use admin JWT)

-Feel free to explore and enhance the application!
+🤝 Contribution
+Contributions are welcome!
+If you find a bug or have a suggestion, please open an issue or submit a pull request.